rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Like man, angels are created beings with free will, free to choose good or evil (demons).
 However, unlike man, a fallen angel cannot repent...

+!!! quote "Hebrews 2:16"
+    For verily he took not on him the nature of angels; but he took on him the seed of Abraham.

 Importantly, some angels did fall, others did not.
-Whereas with man, all men are in a fallen state -- our very existence is to live out the redemption that is Christ Jesus.
+Whereas with man, all men are in a fallen state by nature -- our very existence is to live out the redemption that is Christ Jesus.

-We can infer from this that angels are not able to be redeemed because of differences from man, that is, by their nature they are unable to repent.
+We can infer from this that angels have  natural differences from man, that is, by their nature they are unable to repent.
 In other words, the nature of man allows us to repent, but the nature of angels is different enough from man that they -- by their nature -- are unable to repent.